BergAdolf/java_algorithm/README.md

 # java_algorithm
 *A simple java algorithm repository, just use it for further learning.*
-*It maybe contains some exercise problems from Leetcode.*
+*It may contains some exercise problems from Leetcode.*